We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-On the bottom of the pile is Emerald and Ruby, a starter Lorcana deck that offers a fair amount of complexity for not much competitive value.
-It offers you a sneaky strategy to play with, where you’ll steal opponents’ lore and interfere with their board state while buffing your own questing and challenging characters.
+Emerald and Ruby offers a fair amount of complexity but not much competitive value.
+It does give you a sneaky strategy to play with, where you’ll steal opponents’ lore and interfere with their board state while buffing your own questing and challenging characters.
 This can be oodles of fun.

-Against other starters, the deck can be quite successful in the hands of a savvy player.
+In the hands of a savvy player, the deck can be quite successful against other starters.
 And if you want a wallet-friendly foundation for future deck-building, this is a great choice.
 The upside of being underestimated by competitive players is that many of your best cards don’t cost much.

 Ursula’s Return – Amethyst Amber